Battle of Constantinople (1147): Background

 Conrad had insulted Manuel by calling him "King of the Greeks" rather than his formal title of "Emperor of the Romans", and the imperial pretensions of the Germans made them far more suspect in Byzantine eyes than were the French.
-Following oaths taken by the German leaders that they intended no injury to the Byzantine Empire, Manuel made preparations for markets to be made available as the crusader army crossed imperial territory.
+Following oaths taken by the German leaders that they intended no injury to the Byzantine Empire, Manuel made preparations for markets to be made available as the Crusader army crossed imperial territory.
 A Byzantine force under the experienced general Prosouch (Borsuq), who was of Turkish origin, shadowed the Germans.
-A minor clash between the Byzantine force and the crusaders occurred near Adrianople, with the Byzantines repulsing an attack by Conrad's nephew, the future emperor Frederick Barbarossa.
-The crusaders also suffered a natural disaster, when part of their encampment was swept away by a flash flood with considerable loss of life.
+A minor clash between the Byzantine force and the Crusaders occurred near Adrianople, with the Byzantines repulsing an attack by Conrad's nephew Frederick Barbarossa.
+The Crusaders also suffered a natural disaster when part of their encampment was swept away by a flash flood with considerable loss of life.

-Manuel wished to induce the crusaders to cross to Asia Minor by the Hellespont, keeping them away from Constantinople.
+Manuel wished to induce the Crusaders to cross to Asia Minor by the Hellespont, keeping them away from Constantinople.
 However, they ignored the advice of Manuel's ambassador and pushed towards Constantinople, arriving on 10 September.
-Manuel had extensively repaired and strengthened the walls of his capital as a safeguard against any crusader aggression.
-The Germans encamped around the suburban palace of Philopatium, but so pillaged it that it became quickly uninhabitable.
-They then moved to another suburban palace, Pikridion.
-The crusader force, which may have been suffering from a lack of food, made depredations on, and acts of violence against, the local population.
+Manuel had extensively repaired and strengthened the walls of his capital as a safeguard against any Crusader aggression.
+The Germans encamped around the suburban palace of Philopatium but so pillaged it that it became uninhabitable.
+They moved to another suburban palace, Pikridion.
+The Crusader force, which may have been suffering from a lack of food, made depredations on and acts of violence against the local population.
 Manuel was determined to get the Germans across the Bosporus as quickly as possible and mobilised part of his military forces to induce them to move.

 Battle

 The Byzantine force was placed under the command of two generals, Prosouch and Basil Tzikandyles.
 They were instructed to make a stand confronting the Germans, and by their presence provoke an attack.
-The Byzantine army was smaller than that of the crusaders but, as the contemporary Byzantine historian John Kinnamos states, "it was equally superior in military science and perseverance in battle".
+The Byzantine army was smaller than the Crusader army, but as the contemporary Byzantine historian John Kinnamos states, "it was equally superior in military science and perseverance in battle".
 Prosouch and Tzikandyles had earlier been sent to observe the German army at a place called Longoi.
 They had reported to Emperor Manuel that, although the Germans were individually impressive and well armoured, their cavalry was not swift and they lacked discipline.